Merry Christmas everyone! Sùk Sǎn Wan Krít Mâat (สุขสันต์วันคริสต์มาส)!

-If you have been living in Thailand for a while you will soon notice how many festivals there are and that’s not only Buddhist ones.
-Thai people take every occasion to celebrate even it’s some international event they don’t really understand and so even Christians only represent 0.7 percent of the country’s population Thais go with it and try to intimidate American style Christmas as good as they can:
+If you have been living in Thailand for a while, you will soon notice how many festivals there are and that’s not only Buddhist ones.
+Thai people take every occasion to celebrate, even if it’s some international event they don’t really understand and so even though Christians only represent 1.17 percent of the country’s population Thais go with it and try to intimidate American style Christmas as good as they can:

 Already starting from end of November there are big and richly decorated Christmas trees and colorful illuminations set up in most parts of the city center and in every shopping mall in town.
 This is accompanied by English Christmas songs blasting out of the speakers on every other corner in downtown including Sukhumvit, Silom, Sathorn and Ratchada.

 My favorite Christmas trees every year are at Icon Siam (picture above) as well as at Terminal 21 and Times Square in Asoke, Bangkok (picture below).

 There are a few Christian churches in Bangkok and they are built in form of a Thai temple, with the significant difference that a big white cross is on top of the roof and the holy cross instead of a sitting Buddha statue inside the building.